jmccracken1109/jmccracken1109.github.io/aboutme.md

 subtitle: Creating without end
 ---

 My name is John McCracken.
 I love games.
 I also love all aspects of making them.
-Heres what I can do:
+Here is what I can do:

 - 2D Art
 - 3D Art